booternetes-III-springonetour-july-2021/cat-service-release-ops/README.md

-# cat-service-ops
+# cat-service-release-ops

-This repo contains the files and instructions necessary for deploying [cat-service](https://github.com/booternetes-III-springonetour-july-2021/cat-service) to Kubernetes.
+This repo contains the files and instructions necessary for deploying [cat-service-release](https://github.com/booternetes-III-springonetour-july-2021/cat-service-release) to Kubernetes.

 ## Assumptions